cheddatech/CheddaBoards-SDK/README.md

 A: Yes!
 The SDK is open source and the hosted service has a generous free tier.

 **Q: What happens if you shut down?**
 A: Your data is on the ICP blockchain.
-You can deploy your own backend anytime.
+The backend code is included - deploy your own anytime.

 **Q: Do I need cryptocurrency?**
 A: No!
 We handle all blockchain complexity.
 It's just an API to you.